-Aligned with these are the seven research-based principles espoused by Susan Ambrose in the book How Learning Works: Seven Research-Based Principles for Smart Teaching (2010) by Susan A. Ambrose, Michael W. Bridges, Michele DiPietro, Marsha C. Lovett, and Marie K. Norman.
-These 7 principles of learning include:
+Aligned with these are the seven research-based principles espoused by Susan Ambrose (2010) in the book How Learning Works: Seven Research-Based Principles for Smart Teaching:

 While good teaching is good teaching, I strongly believe that the practices one uses for teaching are quite different online.
-An expanded version of this philosophy can be found in the White Paper I co-authored with Jeff Nugent and Bud Deihl, Building from Content to Community: [Re]Thinking the Transition to Online Teaching and Learning (May 2009).
-With a community of learners, it makes sense to use a number of learning activities and assessment processes, including formative assessment and peer assessment.
-This online community is made up of unique individuals, with differing learning preferences, background knowledge, and biases.
+Twelve years ago, I co-authored with Jeff Nugent and Bud Deihl a White Paper, Building from Content to Community: [Re]Thinking the Transition to Online Teaching and Learning (May 2009).
+Our line in the sand then remains true…that access to information is not enough for learning, that we learn best in socially mediated environments, and that learning should take advantage of the unique individuals within a class, each bringing differing learning preferences, background knowledge, and biases.
 These diverse perspectives can enrich the learning environment.
 My role is to create a safe environment in which this sharing of learning can occur.

 We teach, learn and work in a distributed online environment.
 This environment allows for multiple means for communication and collaboration.
 My role is to be cognizant of my role to model effective learning practices while I actively engage my students.
 Together we can learn more than any of us could learn by ourselves.

-Ambrose, Susan A., Bridges, Michael W., DiPietro, Michele, Lovett, Marsha C., and Norman, Marie K. (2010) How Learning Works: Seven Research-Based Principles for Smart Teaching, San Francisco: Jossey-Bass.
+Ambrose, Susan A., Bridges, Michael W., DiPietro, Michele, Lovett, Marsha C., and Norman, Marie K. (2010) How Learning Works: Seven Research-Based Principles for Smart Teaching.
+Jossey-Bass.

 Mishra, P., & Koehler, M. J. (2006).
 “Technological Pedagogical Content Knowledge: A new framework for teacher knowledge,” Teachers College Record.
 108(6), 1017- 1054.